tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/approximate-matching.md

 By controlling for these propensity scores, you compare units that, based solely on their observable characteristics, had similar probabilities of getting the treatment.
 This mitigates the selection bias; the remaining variation in the outcome variable can then be assigned as being due to the treatment only.

+{{% tip %}}
+When conditional independence holds true given $X$, it also holds true when conditioned on the propensity score.
+This famous result by [Rosenbaum and Robin (1983)] is useful because while $X$ may be high-dimensional, the propensity score is one-dimensional.
+Consequently, matching on the propensity score increases the likelihood of finding common support between treatment and control groups, facilitating better and closer matches.
+{{% /tip %}}

 ## Practical example of PSM